United Ireland: Windsor Framework and return to Stormont

 In February 2023, UK Prime Minister Rishi Sunak and President of the European Commission Ursula von der Leyen announced a new agreement called the Windsor Framework including a green lane for trade between Britain and Northern Ireland and a red lane for Republic of Ireland and EU trade.
 Sinn Féin called for a restoration of devolved governance following the deal whilst the DUP continued their boycott.

 On 31 January 2024, a deal between the DUP and the UK government led to the abolition of "routine" checks on goods from Britain sent to Northern Ireland with the intention of staying there.
-A new body, Intertrade UK will be formed to promote trade within the UK, modelled on the all Ireland body, InterTradeIreland.
+A new body, Intertrade UK will be formed to promote trade within the UK, modelled on the all-Ireland body, InterTradeIreland.
 The deal also includes UK government ministers being compelled to inform Parliament if a Bill they are introducing will have "significant adverse implications for Northern Ireland's place in the UK internal market".
 On the basis of the deal, the DUP decided to return to devolved governance in Stormont.

-On 3 February, Michelle O'Neill made history by becoming the first-ever Irish nationalist First Minister.
-After taking office as First Minister, O'Neill stated that she expected a referendum on the reunification to be held within the next decade, which would be in accordance with the 1998 Good Friday Agreement signed by the UK and Ireland.
+On 3 February, Michelle O'Neill became the first Irish nationalist First Minister.
+After taking office as First Minister, O'Neill stated that she expected a referendum on the reunification in accordance with the Good Friday Agreement to be held within the following decade.